MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/Deploy/Back-up-the-DPM-server.md

 ---
-title: Back up the DPM server
-ms.custom: na
-ms.prod: system-center-threshold
-ms.reviewer: na
-ms.suite: na
-ms.tgt_pltfrm: na
+description:
+manager:  cfreemanwa
 ms.topic:  article
+author:  markgalioto
+ms.prod:  system center 2016
+keywords:  system center, dpm
+ms.date:  2016-06-17
-ms.assetid: e5a31d08-e483-4dda-abd3-1b562656b24f
+title:  Back up the DPM server ms.technology:  dpm ms.assetid:  e5a31d08-e483-4dda-abd3-1b562656b24f
 ---

 # Back up the DPM server
 To ensure that data can be recovered if DPM fails you'll need a strategy for backing up the DPM server.
 If it  isn’t backed up you’ll need to rebuild it manually after a failure, and disk\-based recovery points won’t be recoverable.
 You can back up DPM servers using a couple of methods: